The Xpose directed by Ananth Narayan Mahadevan has the star cast of Himesh Reshammiya, Yo Yo Honey Singh, Zoya Afroz and Sonali Raut.

 Playing a Southern superstar with an arrogant self-regard that rivals the legendary haughtiness of 'Jaani' Raaj Kumar, Himesh Reshammiya is reborn as an actor.
 Suprised???

 Yes, His piercing icy-cold eyes give away nothing, and everything.
-He is man in love... with himself, then with a woman whom he can't bear to see go astray.
+He is the man in love... with himself, then with a woman whom he can't bear to see go astray.

 Mahadevan recreates the impassive allure of the entertainment industry with his tongue lodged firmly in his chic.
 You can't miss the broad references to the gossip, scandal and rivalry of the film industry.